leoniemclaughlin7/general-knowledge-quiz/README.md

 <img src="assets/images/readme-images/lighthouse.png">

+### JSHint

+No errors where returned when the JavaScript files where passed through the official [JSHint validator](https://jshint.com/), however some warings are present.
+The warings relate to the use of let and const when defining variables.
+I was advised to ignore these warnings.
+JSHint also declares that there is Three unused variables, however these relate to functions which are called with onclick attributes in the index.html file.

 # known Bugs

 All known bugs have been fixed, below is a list of bugs encountered and how they have been fixed.